JaredReisinger/zspec/src/002-overview.md

 So the only set attributes are 30 and 34: all others are unset.
 Values are given for properties 44, 45, 46 and 49.
 The Z-machine itself does not know or care what this information means: that is for the program to sort out.

-As a final example, here is part of one of the routines in 'Zork I':
+As a final example, here is part of one of the routines in _Zork I_:

 ```
 l0006: print_ret       "Suicide is not the answer".